Breadcrumb

 In 1931, New Zealand's greatest natural disaster struck Hawke's Bay.
 At 10.47am on Tuesday February 3rd, an earthquake of magnitude Richter 7.8 struck.
 In a minute and a half, in two separate shocks, the centre of Napier was almost totally destroyed.
 Fires quickly broke out and reduced to ashes or gutted what the tremors had left standing.
 Damage in Hastings was also devastating, although the fires were contained.
 Wairoa and the smaller towns to the south as far as Dannevirke were affected.
 There were 258 deaths - 162 in Napier, 93 in Hastings and 3 in Wairoa along with many injuries.
 The reconstruction of Napier and Hastings was costly but the benefit was two modern cities and the Ahuriri Lagoon, or Inner Harbour as it was usually known, was raised over 2 metres, creating the land, which Napier desperately needed to expand.

-SUGGESTED ACTIVITY - Cape Wineries Guided E-Bike Cycle Tour
+Suggested Activity - Cape Wineries Guided E-Bike Cycle Tour

 Visit one of Hawke's Bay fines wineries in a privately guided half-day cycle tour on an E-bike.
 Enjoy cycling on some stunning, off-road, limestone trails following the Tukituki River and the coast.
 In this half day tour your professional guide will take you past vineyards, olive groves, orchards and farmlands while providing fascinating stories of local history and culture.
 Riding is flat and enjoyable, and visit an exceptional winery like Elephant Hill or Craggy Range.
 This is the perfect way to experience one of New Zealand's most acclaimed wine regions, Hawke's Bay.